 |Loon Island, NH|

-The second tower was struck by lightning in 1960 and burned down.
-It was rebuilt in the same year, after a fund drive for private contributions.
+The tower was struck by lightning in 1960 and burned down.
+It was rebuilt that same year, after a fund drive for private contributions.
 In the 1980s, solar panels were installed in the lighthouse.

 The Great Depression of the 1930s took its toll on Lake Sunapee, and as tourism declined the steamboats and grand hotels disappeared.
-Though steamboats full of summer travelers no longer cruise the lake, the Loon Island Lighthouse still guides the marine craft, which use the lake for recreation.
+Though steamboats full of summer travelers no longer cruise the lake, Loon Island Lighthouse still guides the watercraft that use the lake for recreation.

 Located on Loon Island in Lake Sunapee, near the entrance to Sunapee Harbor.
 The lighthouse is owned by New Hampshire Marine Patrol Bureau and maintained by the Lake Sunapee Protective Association.
 Grounds/tower closed.